 - Exclusivity: None — you retain all rights

-- AI narration: Accepted, with disclosure requirements
+- AI narration: Accepted at the distributor level, with disclosure requirements

 - Production: Marketplace for human narrators, or bring your own files